Symmetric spaces for groups over involutive algebras and applications to Higgs bundles: Models for the symmetric space of and their tangent spaces

 The group $\hat G$ acts on $T\mathfrak{C}_G$ by conjugation, i.e. for $g\in \hat G$,

 In particular,

 \end{prop}

 The action of $J$ on $A^2$ extends naturally to the action on $A_\mathbb{C}$.
-The complex linear extensions of this operator is denoted by $J_{\mathbb C}$.
+The complex linear extension of this operator is denoted by $J_{\mathbb C}$.
 The complexification of the tangent space of $\mathfrak C_G$ at $J$ is given by:

 where $b_\mathbb C$ is the complex linear extension of $b$.